I have written several books. Check below to find out more about them individually.

 Born on the Wrong Planet was published by Autism Asperger Publishing Company.
+It is now out of print and in the process of being republished.

 The rest were self-published through services like Amazon Kindle Publishing and Lulu.
 My husband John, with his deep understanding of technology, was my co-author for Kea’s Flight.
 Common themes in my books include language, nature, and the experience of life as an outsider, struggling to fit into a group and to assert uniqueness and individuality at the same time.